 Children with a solid organ transplant are at risk of getting varicella (chickenpox) in the community.
 Vaccination rates in British Columbia are not high enough to prevent community outbreaks.
-As a result, there is a fair chance that transplanted children will eventually be exposed to varicella.
+As a result, there is a chance that, as a transplant recipient, you will eventually be exposed to varicella.